 Given a weight matrix $W \in \mathbb{R}^{m \times n}$ of the target layer, the neural editor generates a rank-constrained update in the form

 where $U$ and $V$ are predicted by multilayer perceptrons (MLPs) conditioned on a compressed representation of the fine-tuning gradients.
-These MLPs are trained to map normalized gradients into low-rank updates, allowing each layer to be modified without affecting the rest of the model.
+These MLPs are trained to map normalized gradients into low-rank updates, allowing localized modifications.
 Once the editor is trained, applying an edit involves a single sample and a forward pass through the editor.

-The editor is trained in terms of editing success and locality preservation.
-The training dataset consists of an edit set $\mathcal{D}_{\text{edit}}$ and a locality set $\mathcal{D}_{\text{loc}}$.
-The training objective encourages accurate editing on target inputs and stability on unrelated examples.
-Formally, the objective is:
+The editor is trained to balance editing success and locality preservation, using an edit set to enforce the desired behavior change and a locality set to constrain deviations on unrelated inputs.

-where $\ell$ measures whether the edited model has successfully updated its output for the edit sample, and $D$ is the KL divergence for constraining the model's behavior on unrelated inputs.

 At edit time, the user first computes a fine-tuning gradient $g = \nabla_\theta \ell(f_\theta(x_e), y_e)$ on the edit example.
-The editor then processes the gradient to produce low-rank update factors $h(g)= U, V$, which are combined to form $\Delta W$ and applied to the original weights.
-The final model $f_{\theta + \Delta W}$ reflects the new behavior while maintaining overall functional integrity.
+The editor then processes the gradient to produce low-rank update factors $h(g)= (U, V)$, which are combined to form $\Delta W$ and applied to the original weights.
+The final model reflects the new behavior while maintaining overall functional integrity.